 When she was a high school senior, Sklar cut out bread and dairy and worked out daily after an Army recruiter told her she’d need to lose weight to join.
 To most, Sklar’s efforts didn’t seem worrisome.
 But weight loss had become an obsession for her.
 “The number on the scale controlled my life,” she says.

 Most teens who start a weight loss plan don’t develop a clinical eating disorder like Sklar did.
-But research from the University of Minnesota School of Public Health suggests that nearly all teens (98 percent of girls and 93 percent of boys) struggle at some point with an eating, activity, or weight issue—in other words, with unhealthy body habits.
+But research from the University of Minnesota School of Public Health suggests that nearly all teens (98 percent of girls and 93 percent of boys) struggle at some point with an eating, activity, or weight issue.
+In other words, almost all teens struggle with unhealthy body habits.

 And those body struggles include routines that many parents might consider normal for a teenager—a boy who avoids all physical activity; a girl who complains about looking too fat; or, like Sklar, a teen who nixes certain food groups and exercises excessively.
 (See box below for the unhealthy markers tracked in this study.)

 “My mom thought this was just me trying to be healthier,” says Sklar, now a college senior who works for the National Eating Disorders Association.